abinash0927/Pascah-Restaurant-Slot-Booking/README.md

 # Pascah-Restaurant-Slot-Booking
 Hello readers😊!
-'Pascah' restaurant is famous food🍲 spot in my local area.one day i went to eat🍖 there but it was so rush and need to ask them when will be our turn again & again while waiting in the queue then i got a idea🤔💡 what if we develop application(website) that helps customer to book table slot(should be near the restaurant) online in real time and notify the customer when it's their turn.That how i inspired and developed this application.Hope you will enjoy it.
-Thank you.
+'Pascah' restaurant is famous food🍲 spot in my local area.one day i went to eat🍖 there but it was so rush and need to ask them when will be our turn again & again while waiting in the queue then i got a idea🤔💡 what if we develop application(website) that helps customer to book table slot(should be near the restaurant) online in real time and notify the customer when it's their turn.That how i inspired and developed this application.

 Topics:
   1.Concept Desingn & Fundamentals: